joeytwiddle/significant-white-space/README.md

 - On filesystems with coarse-grained time-stamps, sync may not notice changes made to a source file very soon after it was synced (within 1 second).
 This is rare, but could happen e.g. if a developer edits and saves a file while sync is running in the background.

+Update: I am now making an external call to `touch -r` to set the modification time of the target file to match that of the source file, and not modifying the source file at all.
+This is the desirable solution, but the current implementation currently only works on Unix systems.

 ------------------------------